rsdoiel/antenna/snapshots.md

 ---

+**@Dave Winer's linkblog** (date: 2025-05-26, from: Dave Winer's linkblog)

-## The Economic Consequences of Destroying Harvard
+The Economic Consequences of Destroying Harvard.

-date: 2025-05-26, from: Paul Krugman

-Freedom is on the line.
-But so are jobs.

 <br>